 April 8, 2013

-For the third time in less than a week, Notre Dame women's basketball head coach Muffet McGraw has pulled in a top national coaching honor, earning the 2012-13 Women's Basketball Coaches Association (WBCA) Division I National Coach of the Year award during the WBCA Awards Banquet on Monday night at the Ernest N. Morial Convention Center in New Orleans.
+NEW ORLEANS - For the third time in less than a week, Notre Dame women's basketball head coach Muffet McGraw has pulled in a top national coaching honor, earning the 2012-13 Women's Basketball Coaches Association (WBCA) Division I National Coach of the Year award during the WBCA Awards Banquet on Monday night at the Ernest N. Morial Convention Center in New Orleans.

 It's the second time McGraw has been chosen by her coaching peers to receive this award, having also taken home the honor in 2001.
 What's more, she is the eighth coach to win the WBCA's top Division I coaching award more than once, an elite list that includes Connecticut's Geno Auriemma (five times), former Tennessee head coach Pat Summitt (three) and a pair of active two-time recipients in Tara VanDerveer (Stanford) and C. Vivian Stringer (Rutgers; won both honors while at Iowa), as well as three inactive two-time honorees -- Jody Conradt (Texas), Gail Goestenkors (Duke) and Rene Portland (Penn State).